Record values

 • Combine 'And' conditions within an 'Or' filter group

-How to filter data in collection views based on record values?
+How to filter data in views based on record values?

 We have a single-select field in our Properties table that informs us of the Status of the Property with a range of values in that single-select field stored in the Status field from Active, Pending, Under Contract, Closed, Cancelled and Not Listed.